bayousoft/drupal-virtual-merchant-basic/README.md

 drupal-virtual-merchant-basic
 =============================

-Basic implementation of the Virtual Merchant Payment API
+Basic implementation of the Virtual Merchant Payment API.

+Search for XXXX in the .module file for variables that need to be changed.